joe-practice/fc/README.md

 To run terraform successfully, have an ssh key, AWS creds, and terraform installed.

+Once the prerequisites are in place, update vars.tf with your public IP which will be used to configure the security groups.

 Run:  ```terraform apply```

 The address of an ELB and relevant IPs will be shown in the output.